michaelpq/michaelpq.github.io/_posts/2011-11-16-pgxc-data-distribution-in-a-subset-of-nodes.markdown

             Output: test12_rep.a
     (11 rows)

-In this case test34_hash and test12_rep are distributed on a disjoint list of nodes, so performing a join needs to first fetch data from Datanodes then materialize it on Coordinator.
+In this case test34\_hash and test12\_rep are distributed on a disjoined list of nodes, so performing a join needs to first fetch data from Datanodes then materialize it on Coordinator.

 There is still no way to change the table distribution type or the node list after table creation.
 This is one of the next plans, based on ALTER TABLE this time.